Skip to main content

 Involuntary Medical Withdrawal

-• Professional evaluations following a medical interim suspension do not support a student's readiness to return;
+• the professional evaluation and documentation following an interim medical restriction do not support a student's readiness to return;

-• A student fails to complete the required assessment during a medical interim suspension;
+• a student fails to complete the required assessment during an interim medical restriction;

-In most cases, these situations can be handled through voluntary medical withdrawals; however, if the student is unwilling to pursue a voluntary withdrawal, the SCT may invoke its right to involuntarily withdraw a student.
+In most cases, these situations can be handled through voluntary medical withdrawals; however, if the student is unwilling to pursue a voluntary withdrawal, the SCT may submit a request to the Office of the Registrar to involuntarily withdraw a student.
 The SCT will recommend assessment and/or treatment conditions needed to return to Pepperdine.
 The student must follow the clearance procedures listed below.

 If a student believes that a decision for an involuntary medical withdrawal made by the SCT is unreasonable or that the procedures used were unfair, the student may appeal.
-The appeal must be made in writing to the vice president for student life and dean of student affairs.
+The appeal must be made in writing to the Vice President for Student Affairs.
 Appeals should clarify what facts the student believes were not considered, or explain what procedures were unreasonable or unfair.
-Once notified of the involuntary medical withdrawal, the student has three business days to submit his/her appeal.
-The vice president (or designee) will respond in writing to the student's appeal within three days.
-The response will clarify whether the vice president concludes that all relevant facts were considered and led to fair and reasonable conclusions.
-The vice president's (or designee's) decision is final.
+Once notified of the involuntary medical withdrawal, the student has three business days to submit an appeal.
+The Vice President (or designee) will respond in writing to the student's appeal within three business days.
+The response will clarify whether the Vice President concludes that all relevant facts were considered and led to fair and reasonable conclusions.
+The Vice President's (or designee's) decision is final.

 Clearance Procedures

-Any student who has been placed on a medical interim restriction or an involuntary medical withdrawal will need to complete the following clearance procedures before being allowed to return to the University.
-The SCT may also require a student who takes a voluntary medical withdrawal to complete the clearance procedures.
+Any student who has been placed on an interim medical restriction (IMR) or an involuntary medical withdrawal will need to complete the following clearance procedures before being allowed to return to the University.
+The Office of the Registrar also requires a student who takes a voluntary medical withdrawal to complete the following clearance procedures.
 The following steps are designed to ensure that a health emergency no longer exists and a treatment plan for continuing good health and safety is in place.
 Note: Depending on the situation, students may complete these procedures on different timelines.
-Some students may complete these steps within days of the medical interim suspension notice or medical withdrawal while others may wait several months before pursuing a return to the University.
+Some students may complete these steps within days of the interim medical restriction notice or medical withdrawal while others may wait several months before pursuing a return to the University.

-1. The student must be assessed by an appropriate outside professional, whose opinions will be advisory to the University.
+• The student must be assessed by an appropriate outside licensed professional, whose opinions will be advisory to the University.
 The professional, who is selected by the student, must be a licensed psychologist or psychiatrist if evaluating mental health concerns, and must be a licensed physician if the evaluation is regarding other medical concerns.
 Further, all providers must be unrelated to the student and must have specialty/credentials appropriate for the condition of concern (e.g., an eating disorder or substance abuse specialist).
 To make an accurate assessment, before conducting the evaluation the provider must be given information related to the precipitating events that led to the leave.
-This typically would involve the student signing a release allowing the University (e.g., the Health Center, Counseling Center, or vice president for student life and dean of student affairs) to share information regarding relevant incidents or concerns, and if applicable, recent hospital records.
+This typically would involve the student signing an authorization to release information to allow the University (e.g., the Health Center, Counseling Center, Student Care Team, or Vice President for Student Life and Dean of Student affairs) to share information regarding relevant incidents or concerns, and if applicable, recent hospital records.
 The student will be responsible for any cost incurred by the evaluation.
-The student shall sign a release permitting two-way communication between the provider and the University SCT representatives, and allowing all relevant information to be provided to the University SCT representatives who are involved in the decision-making and review process.
+The student shall sign a release permitting two-way communication between the provider and the University SCT representatives, and allowing all relevant information to be provided to the University SCT representatives who are involved in the decision-making and review process

-3. After the evaluation results and treatment documentation have been provided, the student must meet with a SCT representative (typically the director of the Counseling Center or Health Center).
-The evaluation and the student's own perception regarding readiness to return, needs, and plans for treatment will be discussed.
-Additionally, the representative will consider how the outside evaluator's recommendations fit with the realities of student life at Pepperdine and services that are available on campus or in the community.
+• After the evaluation results and treatment documentation have been provided, an SCT representative (typically the director of the Counseling Center or Health Center) will consult with the provider to gain additional detail and verification regarding the student’s return.
+This consultation may include a consideration of how the provider’s recommendations fit with the realities of student life at Pepperdine and services that are available on campus or in the community.

-4. The SCT will meet and consider the outside evaluator's recommendation and the results of the student's meeting with the SCT representative to inform its re-entry decision.
+• The SCT will consider the outside evaluator's recommendation and the results of the consultation with the SCT representative to inform its re-entry decision.
 Students will receive written notification of the SCT's decision.

-• If a student was living on-campus prior to the emergency, approval for return to the University usually includes approval to return to housing.
-However, a student's on-campus housing status may be restricted if the student's behavior poses a health or safety threat to him/herself or others.
+For students living on-campus prior to the emergency, approval for return to the University usually includes approval to return to housing.
+However, students’ on-campus housing status may be restricted if their behavior poses a health or safety threat to themselves or others.
+Students who are required to complete specific treatment (e.g, eating disorder or substance abuse treatment) must provide documentation regarding the completion of this specific requirement or an update from their provider if there are changes with treatment recommendations.

 Additional Considerations